-Sister Janet has influenced the shaping of educational and public policy through her service on several regional, national and advisory committees.
+Sister Janet has influenced the shaping of educational and public policy through her service on several regional, national and advisory boards and commissions.
 These include the Association of Governing Boards, the National Association of Independent Colleges and Universities, the Massachusetts Board of Regents of Higher Education and the Association of Independent Colleges and Universities of Massachusetts.
 She has also been a member of the American Council on Education's Commission on Women in Higher Education and has served on various committees for the Archdiocese of Boston.

 Boston College, Northeastern University and the College of the Holy Cross have recognized Sister Janet's accomplishments with honorary degrees, and several other organizations have honored her for her longstanding commitment to education.